scorpido74/azure-docs.nl-nl/articles/cost-management/overview-cost-mgt.md

 ## <a name="consider-cloudyn"></a>Overweeg het gebruik van Cloudyn

 [Cloudyn](overview.md) is een Azure-service gerelateerd aan Cost Management.
 Met Cloudyn kunt u het cloudgebruik en uitgaven voor uw Azure-resources volgen.
 Ook andere cloudproviders, inclusief AWS en Google worden hierdoor ondersteund.
 Aan de hand van eenvoudige dashboard-rapporten krijgt u inzicht in de toewijzing van kosten en tevens factureringen en teruggaven.
 Momenteel ondersteunt Cost Management geen facturering/terugstorting of andere cloudserviceproviders.
 Maar Cloudyn is een optie die dat _wel_ ondersteunt.
-Op dit moment Cost Management biedt geen ondersteuning voor Microsoft Cloud Service Provider (CSP) accounts maar Cloudyn heeft.
-Als u de CSP-accounts hebt of als u wilt gebruiken factureringen/terugstortingen, kunt u Cloudyn om te helpen uw kosten te beheren.
+Currently, Cost Management doesn't support Microsoft Cloud Service Provider (CSP) accounts but Cloudyn does.
+If you have CSP accounts or if you want to use showback/chargeback, you can use Cloudyn to help manage your costs.

-Bekijk de [Azure Cost Management en Cloudyn video](https://www.youtube.com/watch?v=PmwFWwSluh8) aanbevelingen zien wanneer u moet Azure Cost Management of Cloudyn, op basis van de behoeften van uw bedrijf.
+Watch the [Azure Cost Management and Cloudyn video](https://www.youtube.com/watch?v=PmwFWwSluh8) to see recommendations when you should use either Azure Cost Management or Cloudyn, based on your business needs.

 >[!VIDEO https://www.youtube.com/embed/PmwFWwSluh8]